trustoverip/spec-up-t-website/docs/various-roles/developers-guide.md

 :::danger
 Be aware that your specification is just one file, an `index.html` file.
 Keeping this file as small as possible should be a priority when adding functionality.
 There is no lazy loading or optimization.
 It is basic HTML plus embedded CSS and JS.

+Also, realize that the GitHub API reaches its limit fairly quickly, especially if there is no authentication.
+So, in everything, keep in mind that the number of requests should remain minimal.
 :::

 Two repos come into play: